Ancient Corinth: from Sisyphus to Caesar

 Saint Paul and the Corinthians

-Ancient Corinth is also associated with Saint Paul and the New Testaments’ First and Second Corinthians.
-With the help of Jewish Christians, Priscilla and Aquila, Paul worked to bring Christianity to the Romans in Corinth.
+Ancient Corinth is also associated with the Apostle Paul and the New Testaments’ First and Second Corinthians.
+With the help of Jewish Christians, Priscilla and Aquila, St. Paul worked to bring Christianity to the Romans in Corinth.

 Ancient Corinth Military

 Corinth was involved in the Persian Wars when it joined Athens in the Battle of Salamis.
 Later however war was declared by Ancient Corinth when the Athenians crossed Corinth territory without permission.
 It took several years for a peace treaty to be agreed upon with Athens.

 The Corinthian military served under Agamemnon during the Trojan War.
 It fought with Sparta in the Peloponnesian War and later joined with Athens to defeat the Spartans in the Corinthian Wars, in which Sparta was victorious.

 Over the centuries Corinth has been involved in even more wars and conflict and as such has been ruled by various countries until the Greek War of Independence.
 In the mid-1800’s Corinth was going to be the capital of the free Hellenic state, but in 1858 Corinth was destroyed by a major earthquake and the modern-day Corinth was rebuilt five kilometers to the northeast.

 Ancient Corinth Culture, Life and Architecture

 During its ascension, Corinth was the wealthiest city-state in the ancient Greek world.
 Surrounded by natural springs and fertile plains it was a bustling wealthy city with traders arriving from around the known world.

 One feature that made trading in ancient times much easier in Corinth was the diolkos or “haul across” a paved road that connected the Saronic Gulf to the Corinthian Gulf allowing for quick and easy trade of goods.